Tracking Progress

 List tab — your full history

-The List tab shows every workout you've logged.
-You can filter and sort:
+The List tab shows every workout you've logged, loaded from the server with pagination (20 per page).
+You can filter, search, and sort:

-- Filter by type — see only Runs, only Strength sessions, etc., or view all
+- Filter by type — see only Runs, only Strength sessions, only Swimming, etc., or view all

 - Sort by — newest first, oldest first, or longest duration first